radargun/radargun/docs/stages/legacy.md

 > get-and-put-ratio (**optional**) - Ratio of GET_AND_PUT requests.
 Default is 0.
 > get-and-remove-ratio (**optional**) - Ratio of GET_AND_REMOVE requests.
 Default is 0.
 > get-ratio (**optional**) - Ratio of GET requests.
 Default is 4.
 > groups (**optional**) - Specifies in which groups this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
+The result set is intersection of specified workers, groups and roles.
 Default is all groups.
 > iteration-property (**optional**) - Property, which value will be used to identify individual iterations (e.g. num-threads).
 > key-generator (**optional**) - Generator of keys used in the test (transforms key ID into key object).
-By default the generator is retrieved from slave state.
+By default the generator is retrieved from worker state.
 > key-selector (**mandatory**) - Selects which key IDs are used in the test.
 > log-transaction-exceptions (**optional**) - Whether an error from transaction commit/rollback should be logged as error.
 Default is true.
 > merge-thread-stats (**optional**) - Merge statistics from all threads on single node to one record, instead of storing them all in-memory.
 Default is false.